cgwire/gazu/docs/source/publisher.md

-# Kitsu publisher
+# Kitsu Publisher

-The gazu publisher is a tool to send previews to Kitsu from your DCC.
+The Kitsu publisher is a tool to send previews to Kitsu from your DCC.

 For now, it is only available on Linux, and for the following softwares : Blender and Maya.